Rangers vs. Pirates Player Props Betting Odds

-Player prop bet options for Marcus Semien, Bryan Reynolds and others are listed when the Texas Rangers visit the Pittsburgh Pirates at PNC Park on Tuesday (at 6:35 PM ET).
+Player prop betting options for Marcus Semien, Bryan Reynolds and others are available in the Texas Rangers-Pittsburgh Pirates matchup at PNC Park on Wednesday, starting at 12:35 PM ET.

 Bet on this matchup or its props with DraftKings!